 Living out the gospel

-That was a sobering moment for me and there is no more powerful truth than living out the Gospel in front of others.
+That was a sobering moment for me.
+There is no more powerful truth than living out the Gospel in front of others.

 If you want to multiply disciples, live a life that honors Jesus.
-Let others see — not just in your church — but in your everyday life what it means to follow Christ.
-Press your life into the lives of others so they too can imitate your life.
+Let others see, not just in your church, but in your everyday life what it means to follow Christ.
+Press your life into the lives of others so they, too, can imitate your life.
 More things are caught than taught.
-Be the living, breathing example to others.
+Be a living, breathing example to others.

 Answering this question in the affirmative is the very DNA for multiplication.